sirjasiu/simple2pc/README.md

 * account
 * offer.

+When user wants to puchase a product available in the offer service it needs to send action of purchasing the product and at the same time it must spend necessary funds controlled in the account service.
+Several cases may occur here:
+* happy path - user has necessary funds and offer is available,
+* user doesn't has required funds - product should not be sold,
+* user wants to buy product for insufficient price,
+* user wants to buy already bought product,
+* some problems during performing purchase operation may occur.

+In all cases except the happy path both user's funds and offer's state should be rolled back.

 ## Account

 In the account service simple account implementation is delivered, with account and funds it holds.
 Account can be